gravmatt/js-notify/README.md

 The json object as the second argument is optional or all it properties.

-If the function runs for the first time, is asks the user for permissions.
+If the function runs for the first time, it asks the user for permissions.

 ## Just Request Permissions